Not health advice. Contact your local water utility for concerns.

 Water quality in Colorado varies by location.
 Our analysis shows an average score of 76/100 across 35 cities, with 11 cities showing potential concerns.
 We recommend checking your specific city's water quality report and considering filtration if needed.

-The most common water quality concerns in Colorado include disinfection byproducts (chlorination), lead (older infrastructure), nitrates (agricultural areas).
+The most common water quality concerns in Colorado include heavy metals (legacy mine drainage), uranium and radium (naturally occurring), selenium (western slope geology).
 These contaminants can come from natural sources, industrial activities, or aging infrastructure.
 Review your city's specific report to see which contaminants affect your area.

 Whether you need a water filter depends on your specific location and health concerns.
 With 11 cities in Colorado showing elevated contaminant levels, residents in those areas may benefit from filtration.
 Look for filters certified by NSF/ANSI to remove the specific contaminants found in your area.